 Using chickpeas (garbanzo beans) and sesame seeds, it is an Indian take on Hummus.
 It takes about 5 minutes to make.
 Easy.
 Perfect for a such a lazy Sunday afternoon at home.

 You might like to try Chickpea and Ginger Salad, or Channa Sundal.
 Browse all of the Chickpea Recipes here and here, and all of our Dips here and here.
 Find inspiration in our Summer recipes here and here.

-It is an endlessly malleable recipe – you can add or subtract ingredients, make it thicker or thinner, eat as a dip or pour it over steamed veggies.
+It is an endlessly malleable recipe – you can add or subtract ingredients, make it thicker or thinner, eat as a dip or pour it over steamed vegetables.
 Use it as a sauce for potatoes, beans, spinach.
 The uses are endless.

 It can be served warm or cold.

 - You can add yoghurt, creme fraiche, buttermilk, mascarpone or sour cream.

 Add some coconut shreds and coconut oil for a West Coast of India feel.